An Unfair Game:

-There are a total of 9 types of stones in this game, Rocks, Rubies, Topazes, Onyxes, Jaspers, Sapphires, Jades, Opals and Amethysts.
-There are two, technically three, categories of stones.
+There are a total of 9 types of stones in this game: Rubies, Topazes, Onyxes, Jaspers, Sapphires, Jades, Opals, Amethysts, Rocks, Ambers and Diamonds.
+These are split into three categories: Primary, Secondary and Misc.

-And third, river rocks, or just simply "rocks" in commands.
-These have no stat bonus or deficit, and can't even be applied to gear.
-However, while they are useless on their own, they are used in craftig so you should still hold onto them, not that She lets you drop them.
+And third: Miscelaneous (Rocks,Ab,Di).
+Rocks have no stat bonus or deficit, and can't even be applied to gear.
+However, while they are useless on their own, they are used in crafting so you should still hold onto them, not that She lets you drop them.
+Amber is used as Forge fuel to craft gems more efficently.
+Diamonds are the single most powerfull gem, granted only by taking on, and killing, a particularly powerful opponent.
+When used in a forge, a Diamond will grant a single, universal slot for a gem, ability or plant (your choice), or can be used in place of any other gem.

 As for items, at the moment there are very few.
 The starting equipment, a longsword, crossbow and chestplate as well as a few obtainable through looting after combat or at springs.
 Your longsword and crossbow have the same base damage, the only difference is the longsword takes time to swing and resets instantly, while the crossbow fires instantly and takes time to reset.
 At each spring, you can refill your flask, which grants up to three Health when used.
 Your armor doesn't do much, as there currently aren't any other armors.